-Peter Root focuses on complex business and commercial litigation with an emphasis on intellectual property and technology matters, securities and corporate governance litigation, and claims arising from mergers and acquisitions.
-Peter was recently recognized as an “IP Star” by Managing IP Handbook 2015, and is recommended by The Legal 500 United States 2013 and Who’s Who Legal 2013.
+Peter Root focuses on complex business and commercial litigation with an emphasis on intellectual property and technology matters.
+Peter was recently recognized as an “IP Star” by Managing IP Handbook 2014, and is recommended by The Legal 500 United States 2015 and Who’s Who Legal 2013, 2014 and 2016.

-As both trial and appellate counsel, Peter has handled a wide variety of civil litigation matters in federal and state court, including securities class and mass actions, shareholder derivative, unfair competition and fiduciary litigation, patent infringement and other intellectual property disputes, contract and fraud suits, and tax and ERISA controversies.
+As both trial and appellate counsel, Peter has handled a wide variety of civil litigation matters in federal and state court, including patent infringement and other intellectual property disputes, securities class and mass actions, shareholder derivative, unfair competition and fiduciary litigation.
 Peter’s experience also includes conducting internal investigations on behalf of management and audit committees of public companies, and representing clients in governmental and regulatory investigations.
 Peter counsels clients on compliance, governance practices and litigation avoidance strategies.

 Prior to joining the firm, Peter was an Associate General Counsel of litigation at Affymetrix, Inc., a biotech company in Silicon Valley, where he and other members of the in-house litigation team directly handled intellectual property and securities litigation matters.
 Before joining Affymetrix, Peter was a Partner at Orrick, Herrington & Sutcliffe, LLP, in its San Francisco office.
 Earlier in his career, Peter served as a Special Assistant District Attorney for the San Francisco District Attorney’s Office and as a Judicial Clerk for the Honorable John T. Noonan, Jr., Circuit Judge for the United States Court of Appeals of the Ninth Circuit.